phelps-sg/llm-cooperation/jupyter-book/methods.md

 ## Participants and Simulacra

-In this study, we utilize a state-of-the-art large language model (LLM) to generate a diverse set of simulacra representing different roles and personalities.
-Participants consist of both human subjects and LLM-generated simulacra, with the latter being instantiated using carefully crafted prompts.
+In this study, we used OpenAI's `gpt-3.5-turbo` model {cite}`OpenAI2023` to generate a diverse set of 12 different simulacra representing different personalities using carefully crafted prompts.
+Each AI simulacrum was treated a participant in the study.
-Human participants are recruited through online platforms, while ensuring demographic diversity and adherence to ethical guidelines.

 ## Experimental Design

-The experimental design includes a series of well-established economic simulations, such as the Prisoner's Dilemma, public goods games, and trust games, among others.
-These simulations are adapted to an online format, enabling interaction between human participants and LLM-generated simulacra.
+The initial experimental design uses a version of the iterated Prisoner's dilemma similar to {cite}`Keister1996` adapted to an online format enabling interaction between LLM simulacra and a simulated opponent.

-A. Prisoner's Dilemma: Participants, both human and simulacra, are paired and engage in a series of one-shot and iterated games.
-Payoffs are predetermined and common knowledge.

-B. Public Goods Games: Groups of participants, including a mix of human subjects and simulacra, are formed.
-Each participant is given an initial endowment, and they must decide how much to contribute to a public pool.
-The pooled resources are multiplied by a factor and redistributed evenly among all participants, irrespective of their individual contributions.

-C. Trust Games: Participants are randomly paired, with one player acting as the "investor" and the other as the "trustee."
-The investor must decide how much of their initial endowment to send to the trustee, with the sent amount being multiplied by a factor.
-The trustee then decides how much of the received amount to return to the investor.
+Each participant was paired with a different simulated agent depending on the treatment condition, and the agents engaged in six sounds of the Prisoners' Dilemma.
+This was repeated for a total of $N=30$ independent chat sequences.
+Payoffs were predetermined and common knowledge, being provided in the initial prompt to the language model.
+We used the canonical payoff matrix:

+$$P = \begin{pmatrix}
+R & S \\
+T & P \\
+\end{pmatrix}$$

+with $T = 7$, $R = 5$, $P = 3$ and $S = 0$ chosen to satisfy

+$$T > R > P > S$$

+and

+$$2R > T + S$$

+The payoffs were expressed in dollar amounts to each participant.

 ## Experimental Conditions

-We manipulate the prompts used to instantiate the LLM-generated simulacra, creating different conditions reflecting varying degrees of cooperation, competitiveness, and other traits.
-This manipulation enables us to observe the effect of prompt characteristics on the emergent goal-like behavior and cooperation propensity of the simulacra.
+Each participant was paired with a different simulated partner in three
+conditions:

+1. Unconditional defect - the partner always chooses to defect.
+2. Unconditional cooperation - the partner always cooperates.
+3. Tit for tat - the partner copies the previous choice of the simulacrum.

 ## Data Collection and Analysis